 Catwoman finally tracks down Philo Zeiss and fights him in an effort to avenge Slam Bradley’s stabbing from a couple months ago.
 However, Catwoman is no match for Zeiss, who savagely beats her and stabs her in the belly.
 Catwoman is about to be killed, but two members of the Cult of the Beti-Ma save Catwoman and take out Zeiss.
 Batman, Holly Robinson, and Slam Bradley rush to the scene, but by the time they arrive Selina is missing and feared dead.
 The Beti-Ma, an ancient Egyptian cult, has abducted her.
 Batman will spend the next month searching for Selina, a quest that will overlap with the entirety of the next month’s stories (as referenced in Catwoman Vol. 3 #32).

-–REFERENCE: In the upcoming “As the Crow Flies” arc, we will see the giant penny in the Batcave again for the first time since before the quake.
-It looks to be damaged, or discolored, so we must assume Batman now finally hauls it out of the gorge in which it has been stuck for so long.
+–REFERENCE: In Batman #627.
+In the upcoming “As the Crow Flies” arc, we will see the giant penny in the Batcave again for the first time since before the earthquake.
+(It’s in the last panel of page 14—blink and you’ll miss it!)
+The penny looks to be damaged, or discolored, so we must assume Batman now finally hauls it out of the gorge in which it has been stuck for so long.

 –Batman #626-630 (“AS THE CROW FLIES”)